Building an SQL Query

 image

-• Right-click on the DB object > Check All to check all the columns in the table and add them to the SQL query.
+• Right-click on the DB object > Check All to check all column checkboxes in the table and add them to the SQL query.

 image

-4. Removing the Selected Columns in a DB Object
+4. Removing Selected Columns from a DB Object

-To remove columns from a DB object, do either:
+To remove columns from a DB object, perform either one of the following actions:

-• Right-click on the DB object > Uncheck All to remove all the table’s columns from the SELECT statement.
+• Right-click on the DB object > Uncheck All to remove all columns of the table from the SELECT statement.
 Note that when this option is selected for all DB objects in the Main window, the Query Builder generates the following SQL syntax: select * from …

 Advanced SQL Setting